Business Payroll Loans

 How Do I Qualify for a PPP Loan for Payroll Expenses?

 The Paycheck Protection Program (PPP) ended on May 31, 2021.
-The SBA originally offered this loan type during the COVID-19 pandemic as a way to support small businesses and their employees.
+The SBA initially offered this loan type during the COVID-19 pandemic as a way to support small businesses and their employees.
 If you received a PPP loan from the SBA, you may be eligible for loan forgiveness.

 Can Payroll Loans Be Used for Other Expenses?

 Payroll loans are meant to cover payroll-related expenses and pay employees on time, so using them for other expenses depends on the loan type and terms.
-Some loans, like a business line of credit, may offer more flexibility, allowing funds to be allocated toward other pressing business needs.
-Always check your loan agreement and ask your lending advisor to understand how you're allowed to use your payroll loan.
+Some loans, like a business line of credit, may offer more flexibility, allowing funds to be allocated toward other pressing business needs such as rent, utilities, or operating costs that support employee benefits and staffing stability.

 Types of businesses we fund